villieb/telegram-radarr-bot/Readme.md

 ### Additional commands
-* `/upcoming` shows upcoming movies, has a day parameter, defaults to 30 days
+* `/upcoming [days]` shows upcoming movies, has a day parameter, defaults to 30 days
-* `/library <movie>` search Radarr library for existing movies
+* `/library [movie]` search Radarr library for existing movies
-* `/library` shows a list of all movies in the library *warning can be lots of output*
+* `/library` shows a list of all movies in the library *warning can be lots of output and potentially cause rate limiting*
 * `/help` show available commands
 * `/clear` clear all previous commands and cache